Saving at Disney Do's and Don'ts

 Growing up in Florida, I've visited Orlando's Disney World every year of my life — sometimes multiple times a year — and Disneyland in California many times as well.
 We had a system down pat to help us visit the parks, without breaking the bank.
 This included being careful about accommodation.

 Yes, Disney World has some nice properties to stay in.
 Its moderate-tier hotels and camping cabins (including Disney's Fort Wilderness Resort) give you a health club, playgrounds and a dine-in restaurant.

-Deluxe resorts and villas, including the Grand Floridian, are even nicer, with spa services, bike rentals, water recreation and a ton of dining options, from a food court and multiple restaurants to room service and character dining.
+Deluxe resorts and villas, including the Grand Floridian, are even nicer, with spa services, bike rentals, water recreation and a ton of dining options.

 But unless you have lots of money to burn, these properties are way too expensive to justify.